 - A travel document for Palestinian refugees;

-- A travel document for Palestinian refugees issued by the Egyptian, Lebanese or Syrian authorities;
+- A travel document for Palestinian refugees issued by the Egyptian, Lebanese or Syrian authorities.

 This requirement does not apply to holders of diplomatic passports.

-In addition, you do not require an airport transit visa if you are:
+You do not require an airport transit visa if you are:

 - A holder of a valid residence permit issued by a Member State of the European Union or the European Economic Area;